The Boy's King Arthur

-The Boy's King Arthur (republished in 1950 under the title King Arthur and his Knights of the Round Table) was an abridged version of Malory's Le Morte d'Arthur edited by Sidney Lanier and published in 1880.
+The Boy's King Arthur is an abridged version of Sir Thomas Malory's Le Morte d'Arthur edited by Sidney Lanier and published in 1880.

 It was intended as a children's edition, alongside Lanier's other "Boy's" works.

+The original title, including its subtitle, was The Boy's King Arthur being Sir Thomas Malory's History of King Arther and his Knights of the Round Table.

+It was republished in 1950 under the title King Arthur and his Knights of the Round Table.

 Contents

 Lanier included his own introduction, an extract (with translation) from Brut by Layamon, and William Caxton's introduction to the Morte.

 There were 12 illustrations based upon paintings by Alfred Kappes in the original edition, although subsequent editions have been illustrated by many other people.

 Professor of English Siân Echard states that the 1917 edition illustrated by N. C. Wyeth is "particularly important" as its colour illustrations of large muscular figures contrast with Aubrey Beardsley's illustrations of the 1893 edition of the Morte for publisher J. M. Dent.
 The 1917 edition had 14 such illustrations, and was an abridgement of Lanier's own abridgment, omitting things like the tale of Balin.

 The number of Wyeth's illustrations was reduced to 9 in later printings.

-Wyeth and Kappes only had two subjects in common, where they both illustrated the Lady of the Lake giving Excalibur to Arthur and Arthur's final battle with Mordred.
+Wyeth and Kappes only had two subjects in common, where they both illustrated the Lady of the Lake giving the sword Excalibur to King Arthur and Arthur's final battle with Mordred.

 Charles Scribner's Sons kept the 1880 edition with Kappes' illustrations in print until 1937, as part of its "The Boy's Library of Legend and Chivalry" series, in parallel with the 1917 edition that was part of its "Scribner's Illustrated Classics" series.

-Grosset and Dunlap published a new edition in 1950, re-titled King Arthur and his Knights of the Round Table, from Sir Thomas Malory's le morte d'Arthur and with illustrations by Florian Kramer.

-There were 10 colour full page illustrations in this edition, with further black and white illustrations at the head of each chapter.
+Grosset and Dunlap published a new edition in 1950, re-titled King Arthur and his Knights of the Round Table, from Sir Thomas Malory's le morte d'Arthur and with illustrations by Florian Kraner.
+There were 10 colour full-page illustrations in this edition, with further black and white illustrations at the head of each chapter.

 Lanier indicated his joins, where he had abridged Malory's text with his own words, with brackets.
 He also modernized the spelling and added notes to several archaisms like "hight" and "mickle".